To Our Members:

 Meeting the Demands of the Market – Since we are considered the employer of choice among our peers who provide similar financial services in the markets we serve, our goal is to compensate our employees at competitive levels consistent with sound and reasonable compensation practices.

 As a member‐owned cooperative, Westerra’s business decisions are based upon the best interests of members, a responsibility to safeguard the organization and a vision for long‐term success.
 This culture is guided by the President/Chief Executive Officer and channeled by management throughout the organization.
 Compensation is designed to encourage and protect these critical responsibilities and values.
 We do this through a tiered approach:

 Consultants – The Board of Directors works closely with independent outside compensation consultants to provide the Board expertise on competitive compensation practices to help us evaluate and compare our compensation program and financial performance with that of our peers.
-Currently, we have retained Mercer, a highly recognized national consulting firm that works with Boards of Directors in the area of Executive Compensation.
+Currently, we have retained The Flahive Group, a recognized consulting firm that works with public and private employers in analyzing national and local compensation market data.
 In addition, we utilize resources both within and outside the credit union industry that include the Credit Union Executives Society, Mountain States Employers Council, and Cardwell Consulting to obtain market data for all positions in the Credit Union.